A More Transparent Company Culture

 Unfortunately, more than two-thirds of employees reported not clearly understanding the overall goals of their business — not a great foundation for increased performance.

-Ensure that individual, team, and company performance is being measured using the critical few relevant, aligned, influenceable, meaningful, and timely metrics that carry the most weight.
+Ensure that individual, team, and company performance is being measured using the critical few relevant, aligned, influenceable, meaningful, and timely strategy success metrics that carry the most weight.
 Then make sure that results are visible and easy to understand.

 Transparency helps to create a mutual respect and an overall desire to improve so coaching toward better performance is natural, desired, and supported.
 This enables coaches to be more targeted, specific, timely, and team goal-oriented.